 An appeal to the DOL with the reasons the denial should be reconsidered is initially called a Request for Reconsideration.
-The DOL's current stated processing times are just three months.
-Recently, we received a favorable decision in one such case within a few weeks.
+The DOL’s current stated processing times are just three months.
 Historically, however, processing of these requests has taken considerably longer.
-The processing time can vary based on the DOL's current caseload, as well as whether the denial was due to government error, or if the reviewing analyst asks for additional information before rendering a decision.
+The processing time can vary based on the DOL’s current caseload, as well as whether the denial was due to government error, or if the reviewing analyst asks for additional information before rendering a decision.

-If the DOL refuses to reconsider its decision, the request will be converted to a request for review (appeal) to the Board of Alien Labor Certification Appeals (BALCA).
-The file is then transferred to BALCA, which first issues a Notice of Docketing asking for confirmation that the employer still wishes to proceed with the appeal.
+If the DOL refuses to reconsider its decision, the employer has the option to file a request for review (appeal) to the Board of Alien Labor Certification Appeals (BALCA).
+BALCA issues a notice of docketing, asking for confirmation that the employer still wishes to proceed with the appeal.
 There is no standard processing time for BALCA decisions.
 However, it generally takes more than a year from the notice of docketing to the issuance of a final BALCA decision.

 What Can I Do to Speed My Process?